Pregnancy Mental Health: Taking Car of YOUSep 03, 2020

 As many as thirty per cent of pregnant women will experience some level of anxiety throughout their pregnancy. this is understandable as you work your way this life-changing experience.

 Anxiety disorders are categorised according to their symptoms.
-These include:

 1. Generalised anxiety disorder

 3. Post-traumatic stress disorder (PTSD)

 Symptoms that are common to each disorder include:

 1. Worry, stress or being on edge most of the time.